 Consecutive, below-average rainy season yields for the Gu (from March to May) and Deyr (October to December) seasons have caused severe drought across northern, eastern, and central Ethiopia. ?
 This is leading to high levels of food insecurity, particularly in Afar, in Sitti zone of Somali region, and parts of Amhara, Oromia, and SNNPR.
 Malnutrition has increased significantly. ?

 INFORM measures Ethiopia's risk of humanitarian crisis and disaster to be high, at 6.3/10.
 Vulnerability is of particular concern, at 6.6/10. ?

-WASH: 9.2 million in need of drinking water in Somali, SNNP, Afar, and Oromia regions as a result of the ongoing drought.
+WASH: 10.5 million people need drinking water as a result of the ongoing drought.